NCRO (National NGO) and WHH (International NGO) signing their Memorandum of Understanding for the second phase of the Twinning Program

 The Twinning Program aims to address this by pairing NNGOs with INGOs that provide mentoring and guidance to their Afghan counterpart on institutional management, humanitarian practices, and strategy.

-ACBAR identified, through a comprehensive mapping of humanitarian NNGOs in Afghanistan, 23 humanitarian NNGOs who qualified for the program.
-We selected the NNGOs according to the below criteria:
+in 2015 ACBAR identified, through a comprehensive mapping of humanitarian NNGOs in Afghanistan, 23 humanitarian NNGOs who qualified for the program.
+We selected the NNGOs according to the below criteria: in 2017 ACBAR identified three NNGOs through mapping

 We then paired all the NNGOs with an INGO depending on:

 Due to the rigorous nature of the CHF Due Diligence(DD) process and the funding requirements for Afghanistan Humanitarian Fund projects, the Twinning Program focuses on those NNGOs which have a history of implementing large scale humanitarian projects.
-By March 2017, nine Twinning Partner NNGOs passed CHF DD.
+By September 2017, eleven Twinning Partner NNGOs passed CHF DD.

-Throughout the first two years 36 training sessions were held on subjects including Sphere, disability awareness, financial management, anti-corruption, and gender mainstreaming.
+Through September 2017, 65 days of training have been provided to Twinning Program NNGO participants on subjects including Sphere, disability awareness, financial management, anti-corruption, and gender mainstreaming.
 For the second year, the twinning program developed trainings that focus on comprehensive proposal writing, gender mainstreaming, and anti-corruption.
 Management training sessions were held for integrity in NGO management, financial management, and project cycle management.

-Activities identified for the 2nd phase will focus on increasing NNGO’s membership in the CHF, participation in the humanitarian clusters, ability to access future funding, ability to conduct quality assessments, and the sharing of knowledge between NNGOs and INGOs.
+Activities identified for the 2nd phase continue to focus on increasing NNGO’s membership in the CHF, participation in the humanitarian clusters, ability to access future funding, ability to conduct quality assessments, and the sharing of knowledge between NNGOs and INGOs.

 For more information about the Twinning Program email Programmanager@acbar.org